 - Professional education services, including hosting our bi-annual Survivorship Conference for Health Care Professionals, supporting our Professional Oncology Education website and managing both the Faculty Speakers Bureau and Cancer Prevention and Survivorship Rotation.

-- Community programs and collaborations, such as Project VALET, which offers mammograms to uninsured women, and the FIT-FLU program, which provides free colon cancer screening along with annual flu shots to low-income, uninsured, Medicaid or Medicaid-eligible adults age 50 to 75.
+- Community programs and collaborations, such as Project VALET, which offers mammograms to uninsured women, and the FIT program, which provides free colon cancer screenings to low-income, uninsured, Medicaid or Medicaid-eligible adults age 50 to 75.
 Many of these efforts are supported by the Medicaid 1115 Waiver, which gives states the ability to design and improve their healthcare efforts.

 - Overseeing the Texas Cancer Information website, which connects people in the state to cancer information and services.